Swimming of a uniform deformable sphere in a viscous incompressible fluid with inertia: Mean swimming velocity and mean rate of dissipation for some simple strokes

 For $\rho_0=\rho$ this takes the value $26\sqrt{2}/35=1.051$.

+In Fig. 3 we show the efficiency $L_T(s)$ of the stroke.
+For this stroke the efficiency of the swimmer without reaction force is $\hat{L}_T=0.354$, independent of $s$.
+At $s=10$ the efficiency of the swimmer with reaction force is $L_T(10)=0.409$.

-In Fig. 2 we compare $U_{red}(s)$ with $\hat{U}_{red}(s)$ as a function of $s$ for $\rho_0=\rho$ for the swimmer with stroke characterized by
+In Fig. 4 we compare $U_{red}(s)$ with $\hat{U}_{red}(s)$ as a function of $s$ for $\rho_0=\rho$ for the swimmer with stroke characterized by

+The surface shape at sixteen equidistant instants in a period is shown in Fig. 5.
 This swimmer is a so-called $B_1B_2$-squirmer with $B_2/B_1=5$.
-Ishikawa et al. \cite{14} considered an active particle characterized by these coefficients.
-In the Stokes limit $U_{red}$ and $\hat{U}_{red}$ both tend to $48/43$.
+Ishikawa et al. \cite{24} considered an active particle characterized by these coefficients.
+In the Stokes limit $U_{red}(s)$ and $\hat{U}_{red}(s)$ both tend to $48/43$.
 For this swimmer the limiting value of $U_{red}(s)$ at large $s$ for general $\rho_0$ is given by